d940909492/Data-Structures-and-Algorithms-Review-and-learning/README.md

 Learning data structures and algorithms right now, would keep update,
-I would put what I learn and some helpful resouces in this repository, And I would grateful someone can share knowledege with me,(Note write on C++)
+I would put what I learn and some helpful resouces in this repository, And I would grateful someone can share knowledege with me (This is C++ version, I might update other programming languages)

 ## Learning Plans (and Concepts)
 1. [BIG O and Algorithmic complexity](#BIG-O-And-Algorithmic-complexity)